GenCellAgent: Generalizable, Training-Free Cellular Image Segmentation via Large Language Model Agents: Prompts

 If you have enough information to answer the query: {{ "thought": "Your final reasoning process", "answer": "Your comprehensive answer to the query" }}

-Remember: - Be thorough in your reasoning. - Use tools when you need more information. - Always base your reasoning on the actual observations from tool use. - If tool return no results or fails, acknowledge this and consider using a different tool or approach. - Provide a final answer only when you're confident you have sufficient information. - If you cannot find the necessary information after using available tools, admit that you don't have enough information to answer the query confidently. - Finally, using summarizer tool to generate the summarized report.
+Remember: - Be thorough in your reasoning. - Use tools when you need more information. - Always base your reasoning on the actual observations from tool use. - If a tool returns no results or fails, acknowledge this and consider using a different tool or approach. - Provide a final answer only when you're confident you have sufficient information. - If you cannot find the necessary information after using available tools, admit that you don't have enough information to answer the query confidently. - Finally, use the summarizer tool to generate the summarized report. - Always follow segmentation → evaluation → segmentation → evaluation strictly. - Avoid repeating the same tool consecutively (every segmentation must be followed by evaluation, and every evaluation must be followed by segmentation unless finalization).

+1. Start with the Google tool: Use the google search tool to: -- Retrieve visual characteristics of the segmented object (e.g., shape, texture, structure, location). -- Generate the initial segmentation prompt, which will be passed to the planned segmentation tool. -- IMPORTANT: If the target organelle's visual characteristics and segmentation prompt are already present in your `historical_information` (specifically within the "KNOWLEDGE BASE" section), DO NOT use the google tool.
+Skip this step and immediately use the appropriate segmentation tool (as defined by your plan and the user's selected mode) using the saved `segmentation_prompt` from memory.

+2. Run the chosen segmentation tool: -- Use the segmentation prompt obtained from the Google tool as input. -- Produce an initial segmentation result.

+3. Evaluate the result using the segmentationevaluation tool: -- Evaluation is mandatory after every segmentation. -- Assess the quality of the segmentation. -- Generate a refined segmentation prompt based on the evaluation.

+4. Decision logic based on evaluation: -- If performance is satisfactory → proceed directly to the summarizer tool and terminate. -- If performance is unsatisfactory: -- Strictly re-enter the segmentation → evaluation loop. -- Use the refined segmentation prompt from segmentationevaluation as new input to the imagesegmentation tool. -- Re-run segmentation and reevaluate.

+5. Repeat the imagesegmentation and segmentationevaluation cycle: -- Segmentation must always be followed by evaluation. -- Always use the most recent refined prompt to inform the next segmentation. -- Stop only when the evaluation tool indicates satisfactory performance OR if you have completed EXACTLY {max_retries} segmentation attempts. -- MAXIMUM RETRY LIMIT: You must run the `imagesegmentation` tool up to {max_retries} times if the score remains unsatisfactory.
+Do not stop early just because a score decreases; use all {max_retries} attempts to try and find a better prompt. -- Once you evaluate the final {max_retries}th attempt, if the score is still unsatisfactory, DO NOT try to segment again.
+Instead, look at the scores from all {max_retries} attempts, select the best result, and immediately proceed to the `summarizer` tool.

+6. Finalization: -- Once segmentation is deemed satisfactory, OR you hit the {max_retries}-attempt limit, you MUST invoke the summarizer tool to produce a final summary of the process and results. -- IMPORTANT: You may only call the `summarizer` tool EXACTLY ONCE. -- If you see that the `summarizer` tool has already been used and its observation is in the history, your VERY NEXT ACTION MUST be to output your final `"answer"` to end the interaction.
+Do not use any more tools.

 \end{ExecPrompt}